trexminer/T-Rex/README.md

                                             stratum+ssl://zcoin.mintpond.com:3005
                                             stratum2+tcp://daggerhashimoto.hk.nicehash.com:3353
     -u, --user                     Username for mining server.
-                                   If the username contains a dot (.) it is used as a separator between the wallet address and the worker name.
-If this behaviour is undesirable, set the worker name explicitly using "--worker" parameter.
-In that case the username will not be parsed, and will be sent to the pool as it is.
     -p, --pass                     Password for mining server.
     -w, --worker                   Worker name.
-                                   Can be useful in case the username contains a dot (.) that should not be treated as a separator.

     -r, --retries                  Number of times to retry if a network call fails.
     -R, --retry-pause              Pause in seconds between retries.
     -T, --timeout                  Network timeout, in seconds (default: 300)